peterdsharpe/physicsnemo-cfd/CONTRIBUTING.md

 ### Pre-commit

 For PhysicsNeMo development, [pre-commit](https://pre-commit.com/) is **required**.
-This will not only help developers pass the CI pipeline, but also accelerate reviews.
+This will not only help developers pass the CI pipeline but also accelerate reviews.
 Contributions that have not used pre-commit will *not be reviewed*.

-To install `pre-commit` follow the below steps inside the PhysicsNeMo repository
+To install `pre-commit`, follow the steps below inside the PhysicsNeMo repository
 folder:

 ```bash